telerik/ajax-docs/controls/grid/mobile-support/mobile-rendering/selecting.md

 * Toggle Cell Selection –Tap a cell to select it (screenshot)
 ![adaptive grid Selecting 2](images/adaptive_grid_Selecting2.png)

->note Note that the cell selection is supported only for single selection mode.
+>tip Note that the cell selection is supported only for single selection mode.
 The multi cell selection is not supported in the Grid control with render mode set to “ **Mobile** ”
 >